Green chemistry: Hydrazine

-Addressing principle #4, this process does not require auxiliary extracting solvents.
+Addressing the fourth principle, this process does not require auxiliary extracting solvents.
 Methyl ethyl ketone is used as a carrier for the hydrazine, the intermediate ketazine phase separates from the reaction mixture, facilitating workup without the need of an extracting solvent.

 1,3-Propanediol

-Addressing principle #7 is a green route to 1,3-propanediol, which is traditionally generated from petrochemical precursors.
+Addressing the seventh principle is a green route to 1,3-propanediol, which is traditionally generated from petrochemical precursors.
 It can be produced from renewable precursors via the bioseparation of 1,3-propanediol using a genetically modified strain of E. coli.
 This diol is used to make new polyesters for the manufacture of carpets.